 Utopias are communities or places possessing highly desirable or perfect qualities.
 The word was coined in Greek by Sir Thomas More for his book Utopia, describing a fictional island society in the Atlantic Ocean.
 The term has been used to describe both intentional communities that attempt to create an ideal society, and fictional paradises.
 It has spawned other concepts, most prominently dystopia.
 There are different types of utopias: ecological, political, economic, etc… and combinations of those.

 The first recorded utopian proposal is Plato’s Republic.
-Part conversation, part fictional depiction, and part policy proposal, it proposes a categorization of citizens into a rigid class structure of “golden,” “silver,” “bronze” and “iron” socioeconomic classes.
+Plato’s Utopia is part conversation, part fictional depiction, and part policy proposal, it proposes a categorization of citizens into a rigid class structure of “golden,” “silver,” “bronze” and “iron” socioeconomic classes.
 The golden citizens are trained in a rigorous 50-year long educational program to be benign oligarchs, the “philosopher-kings.”
 The wisdom of these rulers will supposedly eliminate poverty and deprivation through fairly distributed resources, though the details on how to do this are unclear.
 The educational program for the rulers is the central notion of the proposal.
 There is a general pacifism or pacifist attitude.
 However, the people of the Republic are all ready to defend themselves or to compete militarily for resources (such as land) if necessary.
-It has few laws, no lawyers and rarely sends its citizens to war, but hires mercenaries from among its war-prone neighbors (these mercenaries were deliberately sent into dangerous situations in the hope that the more warlike populations of all surrounding countries will be weeded out, leaving peaceful peoples).
+Plato’s Utopia has few laws, no lawyers and rarely sends its citizens to war, but hires mercenaries from among its war-prone neighbors (these mercenaries were deliberately sent into dangerous situations in the hope that the more warlike populations of all surrounding countries will be weeded out, leaving peaceful peoples).

 – from Wikipedia